Devon-du-Toit/Linear-Algebra/Vectors_&_Spaces.md

 <br>
 <br>

-__Nullity (Dimension of a subspace)__: the number of elements within a basis contained in a subspace.
+__Nullity (Dimension of a subspace) of a Nullspace__: the number of elements within a basis contained in a subspace.

 null(A) = dim(A) = number of free varaibles within matrix __A__.

 <br>
 <br>

+__Linear Independence of a Columnspace__: all free variable columns of a matrix are linear combinations of the pivot columns.
+Therefore the columns space of a matrix does not neccessarly equal its basis set.
+The basis of a columnspace is its pivot columns.
+Given matrix __A__, its dimension (or rank) is given by:

+rank(__A__) = number of linear independent column vectors (pivot columns)